docker-mailserver/docker-mailserver/docs/content/index.md

     See the [FAQ][docs-faq] for some more tips!

 !!! important
     If you'd like to change, patch or alter files or behavior of `docker-mailserver`, you can use a script.
-Just place it in the `config/` folder that is created on startup and call it `user-patches.sh`.
-If you'd like to see the full documentation and an example, visit the ['Modifications via Script' page][docs-userpatches].
+Just place a script called `user-patches.sh` in your `./docker-data/dms/config/` folder volume and it will be run on container startup.
+See the ['Modifications via Script' page][docs-userpatches]for additional documentation and an example.

 ## Contributing